The Structural Shift in Experience Architecture

 What changes for the profession itself

-UI grammars stabilise into system stewardship; valuable work remains, but less of it defines strategic advantage.
+UI grammars are stabilising into systems of automated stewardship, while valuable execution work remains, less of it defines a firm’s long-term strategic advantage.

 Capital-D Design expands

-- governance design (quality gates, artefacts, operating rhythms)
+• governance design (quality gates, structural artifacts, operating rhythms)

 The new Designer is a legitimacy engineer